Murder of Rebecca Riley: Trial

 McGonnell, Williams, and Kifuji—the latter of whom testified against both parents in exchange for immunity from prosecution—testified to Carolyn administering medication in opposition to Kifuji's instructions.
-Preschool faculty and social workers reported that Carolyn seemingly refused to obtain a second opinion on her children's medication regimen, a sentiment echoed by Carolyn's aunt, who testified that Carolyn told her that her children "[didn't] respond to kid doses [and] needed adult doses".
+Preschool faculty and social workers reported that Carolyn seemingly refused to obtain a second opinion on her children's medication regimen, a sentiment echoed by Carolyn's aunt, who testified that Carolyn told her that her children "[didn't] respond to kid doses [and] needed adult doses."
 Williams and McGonnell both testified to the parents' repeated refusal to seek emergency treatment for Riley, and the Riley's pediatrician confirmed that the parents had not placed any calls to his practice in the days preceding Riley's death.

 Arguing for the defense, Bourbeau and Darrell stated that Riley had died of a "fast-acting pneumonia," rather than overdose.
 They primarily focused the blame on Kifuji: they argued that the parents—low-income, disabled, and lacking higher education—trusted a doctor who should not have been prescribing psychotropic medications to young children.
 Both attorneys characterized Carolyn and Michael as troubled but loving parents who were unable to prevent their daughter's death.
 Bourbeau defended Carolyn's attempts to obtain extra pills, arguing that the clonidine tablets were small and easy to lose when halved.

 On February 9, 2010, Carolyn Riley was found guilty of second-degree murder.
 She was sentenced to life in prison with the possibility of parole in 15 years.
+Carolyn Riley's parole hearing was heard on March 30, 2023.
+Parole was unanimously denied by the Board, citing her "account of (Rebecca's) death was at odds with both physical evidence and numerous witness statements."
+She will be eligible for review again after five years.

-Michael Riley was found guilty of first-degree murder on March 27, 2010.
+On March 27, 2010, Michael Riley was found guilty of first-degree murder.
 Per Massachusetts law, he was automatically sentenced to life in prison without the possibility of parole.